junebug12851/random-ai-prompt/README.md

 ![image](https://user-images.githubusercontent.com/1305564/208082133-ff209076-1fb3-44ef-9a0d-c34f0f90a1e2.png)

 2. Extract to folder of choice
+3. Make sure to run WebUI with the command line parameters `--api`, this will be in your `webui-user.bat` file if your on Windows __**Very Important**__
-3. Open terminal inside folder and run these commands
+4. Open terminal inside folder and run these commands

 ```
 npm install